eecs394-f16/teamedup/README.md

 - The default routing of the app is to team_id = `1`.
 This should be generalized to take the first team that a user is authenticated to which may not always be `1`.

 ## Contributors
-Sonia Nigam
-Daniel Nussbaum
-Rudolf Newman
+Sonia Nigam, Daniel Nussbaum, Rudolf Newman